EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

   * recorded audiovisual works where video and audio have the same artistic relevance.
  3. Live performances with electronics:
   * works with acoustic instruments and live electronics and/or recorded audio, performances of live electronics only.
 For the ensemble will be considered organics with 7 orchestral instruments maximum;
-  * the acoustic instruments available are: two violins, viola, cello, two flute (C and / or G), oboe, clarinet (Cl. in Bb and bass cl.), bassoon, 4 saxophones (soprano, alto, tenor, baritone), two percussionists, electric and two classical guitars, piano, liturgic organ.
+  * the acoustic instruments available are: 2 violins, viola, cello, 2 flutes (C and / or G), oboe, clarinet (Cl. in Bb and bass cl.), bassoon, 4 saxophones (soprano, alto, tenor, baritone), 2 percussionists, electric and 2 classical guitars, piano, liturgic organ.

 **Each author can submit a maximum of one works.**